What is the Magnus Expansion?: On the universal enveloping algebras of post-Lie algebras

 \begin{proof} We leave the details of the proof to the reader. \end{proof}

-In other words, the existence of the above isomorphism $\Theta\co A\to B$ allows us to transfer the structure of $A$ to $B$.
+In other words, the existence of the above isomorphism $\Theta\co A\to B$ permits to transfer the structure of $A$ to $B$.

-\begin{rem} Note that, since $\Theta$ is a linear isomorphism one may transfer the product of $A$ to $B$ in the classical way: $B$ can be equipped with the product $b\ast'b' := \Theta( \Theta^{-1}(b)\cdot \Theta^{-1}(b'))$ for all $b,b'\in B$.
+\begin{remark} \begin{enumerate} \item Note that, since $\Theta$ is a linear isomorphism one may transfer the product of $A$ to $B$ in the classical way: $B$ can be equipped with the product $b\ast'b' := \Theta( \Theta^{-1}(b)\cdot \Theta^{-1}(b'))$ for all $b,b'\in B$.
 Since $\Theta$ is an isomorphism of algebras between $A$ and $(B,\ast)$, both products $\ast'$ and $\ast$ coincide.
-This way of defining the Grossman--Larson product was considered in \cite{Manchon-video}. \\ The present point of view on the Grossman--Larson product can be related to Gavrilov \cite{Gavrilov} in his study on covariant derivatives and the double exponential.
-The K-map of Gavrilov (in fact $K^{-1}$) was defined in a similar way than the present map $\Theta$; for more details see \cite{Al-K_EF_M_MK}. \end{rem}
+This way of defining the Grossman--Larson product was presented in (the first part of the talk) \cite{Manchon-video}.

+\item The present point of view on the Grossman--Larson product can be related to Gavrilov \cite{Gavrilov} in his study on covariant derivatives and the double exponential.
+The K-map of Gavrilov (in fact $K^{-1}$) was defined in a similar way as the present map $\Theta$; for more details see Subsection 2.5 of \cite{Al-K_EF_M_MK}. \end{enumerate} \end{remark}

 Following \cite[Section 3]{MQ-Crossed}, let us show Claim 1 and 2.
 Consider a post-Lie algebra $\h=(V,[-,-],\pl)$ with second Lie algebra $\g:=(V,\llbracket-,-\rrbracket)$ and recall from Proposition \ref{pro:equiv} that